 Track and substantiate expenses

 Eligible taxpayers interested in claiming the home office deduction should start tracking expenses now.
 Remember, any expenses already reimbursed are not eligible.
 Use Form 8829 to claim the deduction.
 Even if the deduction is not available to a taxpayer on the federal tax return, these expenses may be eligible for a deduction on state and local returns.
-Treatment varies by jurisdiction, so it may be worthwhile to research whether or not a specific state or locality permit a deduction.
+Treatment varies by jurisdiction, so it may be worthwhile to research whether or not a specific state or locality permits a deduction.

 Questions about your specific circumstances related to the home office deduction?
 Contact your RKL advisor or use the form below to reach out to our tax team.